EDAD 600 INDEPENDENT STUDY OR RESEARCH1-3 Credits

 Prerequisites: EDAD 629

-Requirements: Ten (10) clock hours of school-based clinical experience are required as a part of this course.
+Requirements: Twenty (20) clock hours of school-based clinical experience are required as a part of this course.

-EDAD 634 SCHOOL BUSINESS MANAGEMENT AND FINANCE3 Credits
+EDAD 634 SCHOOL BUSINESS OPERATIONS: FINANCE AND HUMAN RESOURCES MANAGEMENT3 Credits

 EDAD 637 SCHOOL PLANT PLANNING AND MAINTENANCE3 Credits